Interview with Timothy Brook

 Vermeer painted with a rich knowledge of the iconography of his age—as did most Dutch painters of the time.
 Woman Holding a Balance, for example, is animated by the iconography of the virgin; and The Allegory of Faith is busy with Biblical references, without which it makes no sense.
 But that is not what first catches my attention in Vermeer’s paintings.
 What I look for are the many signs of the world beyond Holland that figure in his canvasses: not obscure icons but simple objects.
 They figure quietly—Vermeer never puts the spotlight on foreign exotica, and in fact includes far fewer exotica than most of his contemporaries—but such objects are there.
 The fact that we don’t at first notice them, and have to take second looks to discover them, serves my narrative purpose, which is to let the story of globalization unfold gradually to the reader.
 The things I notice, such as the colour and size of the coins in Woman Holding a Balance, are not what interest most art historians.
 I accept their potential symbolism as tokens of virtuous merit, or sins that must be weighed.
 But I am looking at Vermeer with a different intent.
 And I hope my perspective provides my readers with some intriguing surprises.

 The Dutch have ended up dominating the book in a way I did not initially intend.
 But I quickly realized that, in my chosen period from 1600 to 1650, they were the newest and most dynamic world travellers.
-Had I chosen a different half-century, the leading actors in the story would have been from somewhere else: the Portuguese in the first half of the 16th century, perhaps, the Spanish in the second half, the English at a later date.
+Had I chosen a different half-century, the leading actors in the story would have been from somewhere else: the Portuguese in the first half of the sixteenth century, perhaps, the Spanish in the second half, the English at a later date.
 Choosing the Dutch was a matter of timing: the Dutch East India Company (VOC) was formed in 1602 and through the first half-century of its existence established many of the institutions and practices that still shape global trade.
 There may be cultural reasons for the sudden eruption of the Dutch into the world, but I think this eruption has more to do with the success of their struggle for independence from Spanish domination and the zeal of their Protestant revolt against the established Church.
 But what really transformed the Netherlands was the explosion of wealth, a significant portion of which came from Asian trade.

 The exchange between Europe and China went in two directions, yet it was unequal.
 Chinese manufacturers produced a range of fine goods that excelled anything that European artisan could make, notably porcelain and textiles, and overseas expansion disposed Europeans to look for and value such artefacts.
 European manufacturers did less well with their goods in China.
 Chinese consumers were less exposed to what Europeans could produce, and less inclined to pay high prices for foreign exotica.
 The item that dominated the offerings of European merchants was silver—which the Chinese melted down for their own uses.
 Europe had an impact on China in this period, but it took less concrete forms.
 It had to do with exposure to European ideas, such as the theory that the Earth was round ad not the centre of the universe, or that the idea that it was possible to accurately calculate the trajectory of a cannonball using geometry.
-Western goods—with the notable exception of opium in the 19th century—would not find a Chinese market until the 20th.
+Western goods—with the notable exception of opium in the nineteenth century—would not find a Chinese market until the twentieth.

 In this historical moment, how would you sum up the diverse cultural and political climates in the Netherlands and two of the most important clients, China and Japan?